Understanding Financial Ratios: A Key to Business Success

 Quick Ratio = (Current Assets – Inventory) ÷ Current Liabilities

-Healthy target: 1.5 or higher means you have enough cash to cover upcoming bills.
+A healthy target is 1.5 or higher, which means you have enough cash to cover upcoming bills.

 C. Efficiency Ratios